guidance-guarantee-programme/summary_generator/README.md

 This app supports [digest access authentication][digest_auth].

-To enable it, provide the path to a csv file of usernames and passwords as the `PDF_OUTPUT_USER_FILE` environment variable. *Authentication will only be enabled if the file is readable and has at least one user.*
+To enable it, provide the path to a csv file of usernames and hashed passwords as the `PDF_OUTPUT_USER_FILE` environment variable. *Authentication will only be enabled if the file is readable and has at least one user.*

-Each row in the file should have the format `username,password`.
+Each row in the file should have the format `username,hashed-password`.

 Passwords in the user file must be stored as a hash created with the included `bin/pwdigest` script.